 Finally, cashmere and again, unlike alpaca, does not retain moisture.
 The thermal and thermoregulatory properties of alpaca are therefore unbeatable.
 Cashmere goat fibre has a relatively low moisture absorption rate (15%) or a dry garment = comfort for the wearer.

-Here are all the reasons why alpaca fibre is internationally recognised as one of the finest and most luxurious fibres in the world.
+Here are all the reasons why alpaca fibre is internationally recognized as one of the finest and most luxurious fibres in the world.
 It is certainly not for nothing that the Incas called it "The wool of the Gods".

 For more information, check out our website and online shop www.bellepaga.com or join our sweet community.